WELCOME TO DULUTH

 Most of us cyclists (who are also skiers, runners, kiters, paddlers, climbers, hunters & anglers, musicians & other artists, and all other sorts of people who have trouble sitting still) live here by choice, not by accident or default.
 We travel as much as we can.
 We know that our place is as imperfect as any other.
 We're also proud–maybe more proud than people in other cities–of what our place is and has.

 Duluth has been named one of Outside Magazine's Best Towns a couple times.
+More recently Outside rated Duluth as the 2nd best outdoor hub - IN THE WORLD!
+That seems like a bit much - though we are central to tons of great adventure opportunities.
 But if you're new to here, or if your conception of the city is influenced by mythological notions–that we live in log cabins where we read Sigurd Olson while wearing Dale of Norway sweaters or Wintergreen fleece, then head outside to tend our sled dog teams–you may be surprised.

 One or two of us is something like that, but we're not Northwoods tall-tale characters.
 We have a serious symphony orchestra.
 Our multiple colleges and playhouses put on excellent theatre productions.
 Local punk, hip hop, hard rock, country, and other music is at least as good–and we mean this sincerely–as in many much-larger cities.